ministryofjustice/itpolicycontent/README.md

 Many aspects of MoJ IT Policy inherit from, or are guided by, higher or broader policy statements, for example from the Cabinet Office.

+None of the content in this repository is necessarily complete or correct, because it is intended for draft or review purpose.